isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 **d.
 What reliefs under the Act are applicable to me, the hirer/debtor?**

-* If you are unable to pay instalments on the hire-purchase agreement due to COVID-19, the finance/leasing company cannot take the following actions against you for 6 months (i.e. up to 19 October 2020):
+* If you are **unable to pay** instalments on the hire-purchase agreement **due to COVID-19**, the finance/leasing company cannot take the following actions against you for 6 months (i.e. up to 19 October 2020):

   * Repossess the plant, machinery or fixed asset that is used for business, or repossess your commercial vehicle
   * Start or continue court proceedings or insolvency proceedings

 **e.
 What must I do to enjoy the reliefs?**

-* The reliefs under the Act do not take effect automatically.
+* The reliefs under the Act **do not take effect automatically.**

-*  If you qualify for the relief, you need to first serve a Notification for Relief on the other party to the agreement, and your guarantor/surety (where applicable), using the form at [to insert].
+*  If you qualify for the relief, you need to first **serve a Notification for Relief** on the other party to the agreement, and your guarantor/surety (where applicable), using the form at [to insert].

 * Once the Notification for Relief has been served on the other party, they cannot take the above actions as in (d).